POSCO predicts global steel market rebound in Q2

 Park Hyun-wook, an analyst at HMC Investment Securities, said it would be difficult for POSCO to achieve higher prices given sluggish demand and softer raw material prices.

-POSCO CEO Chung Joon-yang in January unveiled a plan to achieve 200 trillion Korean won ($176.33 billion) in revenue in 2020, including 120 trillion won in the steel business.
+POSCO CEO Chung Joon-yang in January unveiled a plan to achieve 200 trillion Korean won in revenue in 2020, including 120 trillion won in the steel business.

 But the firm reported a smaller-than-expected 33 percent gain in profit for the October to December quarter.